 It is also important to know that a kuksa is unique, no two kuksa are alike!
 Because of the hand carving, but also because of the wood.
 What can vary is a few millimeters on the height or depth of the cup or the length of the handle.
 And it is this difference that makes a kuksa rare and beautiful handmade.

-As mentioned above, Masur birch burl is rare, so it is difficult to get it in bulk.
+As mentioned above, birch burl is rare, so it is difficult to get it in bulk.

 However, it is not forbidden to make a cup from a different wood than the burr.
 A cup made from a different wood may cost less, because the material is more common and therefore less expensive.
 But it depends of course on the wood chosen.

-Finally, on the kuksa, and as mentioned in the steps of making a kuksa, there is sometimes reindeer horn built in at the handle.
+Finally, on the kuksa, and as mentioned in the steps of making a kuksa, there is sometimes reindeer antler built in at the handle.

-The reindeer horn is bought from reindeer breeders.
+The reindeer antler is bought from reindeer breeders.
 And so, this finishing will also make the price of the cup vary.

 You are passionate about kuksa, then these articles should also interest you.